mcpcpc/mcpcpc.github.io/_posts/2020-12-23-2020-xwm-versus-the-world.md

 (and they hate me).
 Not doing so forces the user to glimpse into the source which, to me, is a habit that all existing and new Unix users should be doing.

-### Empower The User To Create There Own Experience
+### Empower The User To Create Their Own Experience

 I provide no out-of-box multi-monitor support, no menu bar, no title bars, no tab focus or or any other feature that a regular user would find essential.
 Instead,